thehyve/metatree/docker/README.md

 `PLUTO_SOCKET_TIMEOUT_MILLIS`| Pluto socket timeout in milliseconds, default: `2000`.
 `PLUTO_IMAGE`              | Path to the docker image of Pluto, e.g. `eu.gcr.io/fairspace-207108/metatree-pluto:0.2.5` or `pluto-local:latest` if deploying the local build
 `SATURN_IMAGE`             | Path to the docker image of Mercury, e.g. `eu.gcr.io/fairspace-207108/mercury:0.2.5` or `mercury-local:latest` if deploying the local build
-`FAIRSPACE_SSL_PROXY_IMAGE`| Path to the docker image of SSL proxy, e.g. `eu.gcr.io/fairspace-207108/fairspace-ssl-proxy:0.2.5` or `fairspace-ssl-proxy-local:latest` if deploying the local build
+`METATREE_SSL_PROXY_IMAGE` | Path to the docker image of SSL proxy, e.g. `eu.gcr.io/fairspace-207108/fairspace-ssl-proxy:0.2.5` or `fairspace-ssl-proxy-local:latest` if deploying the local build
 `KEYCLOAK_HOSTNAME`        | FQDN of the Keycloak server, e.g., `keycloak.example.com`
-`FAIRSPACE_HOSTNAME`       | FQDN of the Metatree server, e.g., `metatree.example.com`
+`METATREE_HOSTNAME`        | FQDN of the Metatree server, e.g., `metatree.example.com`

 ## Certificates